ulf-rodened/remarkable-basil/content/posts/how-to-display-charts-on-a-static-web-site-with-node-red.md

 Vega, Word Cloud

-((<vega id="viz2" spec="/wordcloud.json">))
+(( < vega id="viz2" spec="/wordcloud.json" > ))

 The double paranthesis should be double mustaches.
 But cannot use it here as it will display the chart instead, like below.

----
-title: "Chart examples"
-description: Insert and update charts with python and node-red"
-draft: false
-image : "images/portfolio/work4.jpg"
-bg_image: "images/featue-bg.jpg"
-category: "UI/UX Design"
-vega : true

----

-## Vega, bar and line chart
+Vega, bar and line chart

 {{ <vega id="viz" spec="/vega.json"> }}

-## Vega, Word Cloud
+Vega, Word Cloud

 {{ <vega id="viz2" spec="/wordcloud.json"> }}

 {{< load-plotly >}}

-## Plotly Time series example
+Plotly Time series example

 {{< plotly json="/plotly2.json" height="400px" >}}

-## Plotly Heat map with annotation
+Plotly Heat map with annotation

 {{< plotly json="/heatmap.json" height="400px" >}}

-The shortcode for plotly and vega loads the json files that are downloaded to

-[airspace-hugo](https://github.com/ulfsv/airspace-hugo)/**static**/ folder from Node-red.
+The shortcode for plotly and vega loads the json files that are downloaded to [airspace-hugo](https://github.com/ulfsv/airspace-hugo)/static/ folder from Node-red.

-To enable the Vega chart vega :  true is added.
+To enable the Vega chart, vega :  true is added.

 The flow to set up the python virtual environment , load libraries and create python script for the plotly chart is here: